This guide is intended for IT Professionals who are implementing their first Exchange Network solution.

 - Exchange Network Protocol: Considered a supplement to the Specifications document, the Protocol defines additional useful information.

-Step 2: Take Advantage of Existing Software/Tools
+Step 2: Take Advantage of Existing Software and Tools

 - Node Software: Several high-quality open source Node Software solutions have already been developed.
 While developers still have the option of building their own, it is highly recommended that developers download existing implementations.